Matt-RJ/Multiple-Choice-Question-Component/README.md

 * Support for 2, 3, or more options per choice, and any number of choices per question
 * Animated background sliders
 * Responsive layout
+* Changing theme colours depending on how close to the final answer one is
 * Randomized order of choices & options
 * The question prevents further changes once solved